-BURRILLVILLE – A Burrillville-based artist who sings for a well-know local rock/country band has auditioned for The Voice, and fans will be able to see the performance, and learn if he secured a spot on the show, during the season premiere on NBC on Monday, March 1.
+BURRILLVILLE – A Burrillville-based artist who sings for a well-know local rock/country band has auditioned for The Voice, and fans will be able to see the performance, and learn if he secured a spot on the show, during the blind auditions, which begin on NBC on Monday, March 1.

-Jesse Desorcy, the lead singer of Back Rhodes, a six-member progressive country act led by two brothers from Burrillville, competed in the blind auditions for the show in October.
+Jesse Desorcy, the lead singer of Back Rhodes, a six-member progressive country act led by two brothers from Burrillville, filmed for the show in October.

 He was one of 54 contestants chosen from a national pool of talent to appear on the popular singing competition, now in its 20th season.

-During the season premiere, he’ll appear before 2021, “coaches,” Kelly Clarkson, Nick Jonas, John Legend and Blake Sheldon.
+During the show, he’ll appear before 2021, “coaches,” Kelly Clarkson, Nick Jonas, John Legend and Blake Sheldon.